If you’re like most Australians, you have at least one credit card and one debit card in your wallet or on your smartphone.

 They’re really a loan with your credit limit set by the card issuer, that you're expected to pay back in full unless you want to be charged interest.

-On the other hand with a debit card you can only spend you money and no more than the amount you have in the account connected to the card.
+On the other hand with a debit card, you can only spend your money and no more than the amount you have in the account connected to the card.

-The biggest advantage of a credit card is the flexibility.
+The biggest advantage of a credit card is flexibility.

 You can make purchases without actually having the cash on hand at the time and you have an indefinite amount of time to pay back that money, though you do have to make a minimum payment each month on what you owe.